Garden maintenance for a beautiful country estate in Somerset near Bath.

 The estate consists of an upper and lower field on which the owners keep a small holding and practice charcuterie, which also supplies their restaurants (if you’re ever in Bath, I do recommend Sam’s Kitchen Deli).
 Situated between these fields lays the house and grounds which occupy approximately 3 acres.

-The planting around the house was embellished and expanded, vegetables were grown, herb courtyards made, pots, arches and curiosities sourced and features planted.
+The planting around the house was embellished and expanded, vegetables were grown, herb courtyards made, pots, arches and curiosities sourced and features installed for interest.

-I’m pleased to say all went well with the wedding and I am still enjoying working with my clients helping them with the maintenance and on-going planting for structure throughout the year, helping to develop ideas for the rest of the garden as it evolves.
+I’m pleased to say all went well with the wedding and on-going planting for structure throughout the year, helping to develop ideas for the rest of the garden as it evolves.
 Some photos also feature Alfie, the dog, my favourite garden companion.